lc00/wiki-experiment/lodash.md

     * `takeRightWhile` - Get elements from the end until condition is met
 * `findKey` - Get key of matching object
     * `findLastKey` - Get key of last matching object
+* `endsWith` - Checks if a string ends with a string

 ### Transform Collection